Window NTFS Permissions Reporting Tool

 Quickly get NTFS folder permissions and see who has permissions to what.

-- Report on local or network shared folders
+- Report on local or remote folders, UNC and SMB shares.

-The NTFS permission report can be exported to CSV or HTML for further analysis or for backup and archiving of permissions.
+- The NTFS permissions report can be exported to CSV or HTML for further analysis, backup or archiving.

 How Does it Work?

 Follow these steps to run the NTFS Permissions Tool